-Corporate Financial Controller's Department include, inter alia, overseeing accounting and tax management, and the preparation of the Group's periodic financial statements, as well as the financial information disclosed to the markets and regulatory bodies.
+Deputy General Directorate of Finance include, inter alia, overseeing accounting and tax management, and the preparation of the Group's periodic financial statements, as well as the financial information disclosed to the markets and regulatory bodies.

-This Department is also in charge of designing, implementing, ensuring, regularly updating and fostering the System of Internal Control Over Financial Reporting (ICFR) with the collaboration of the rest of departments involved.
+The Controller's Department is in charge of designing, implementing, ensuring, regularly updating and fostering the System of Internal Control Over Financial Reporting (ICFR) with the collaboration of the rest of departments involved.